DJ Quicksilver: Early life

 Terzi was born on 28 June 1964 in Trabzon, Turkey.
 His family moved to Hattingen, Germany in the late 1960s.

 Musical career

 Early career

 He began working with Tommaso de Donatis on DJ Quicksilver material, and released tracks for a variety of record labels, including Avex Trax, Positiva Records, Telstar, Edel AG, Alphabet City, and Sub Terranean.

-1997–1998: Breakthrough and success
+1996–1998: Breakthrough and success

-In 1997 he released "Bellissima" - a hit double A-sided single.
-The song became a big hit on the UK dance charts and then crossed over into pop, reaching #4 on the UK Singles Chart and selling enough copies to become a gold record, selling well throughout Europe.
+In November 1996, he released "Bellissima" - a hit double A-sided single.
+The song became a big hit on the UK dance charts in 1997 and then crossed over into pop, reaching #4 on the UK Singles Chart and selling enough copies to become a gold record, selling well throughout Europe.
 It remains his biggest single so far.
 Other releases include "Boombastic", which sampled the Shaggy track.

 1999–2002: Other releases

-In 1999 he released the track "Heart of Asia" (among others) under the alias "Watergate".
+In 1999, under the alias "Watergate", Terzi released the track "Heart of Asia" (remix of Merry Christmas, Mr. Lawrences theme song), among others.
 In 2002, he received an ECHO nomination for "Best National Dance Act" for the single "Ameno".